In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

 - Reception of the report from the provider,

-- Analysis of the issues by the security team (when an analysis is performed),
+- Analysis of the issues by the security team (when the team performs an analysis),

 - Forwarding of the issues to the development team for the mitigations.

 The Pushing Left approach

 In order to exit from this nightmare, an approach named ‘Pushing Left’ was initiated by Tanya Janca from OWASP Ottawa Chapter in 2018:

 Requirements > Design > Code > Testing > Release